prateek-g-k/Turbojet-Analysis/README.md

 # Turbojet-Analysis
-Any code related to analysis/simulations of the turbojet project
+Any code related to analysis/simulations of the project Arka